The Role of BMI in Disease Risk

 We also found some sex differences: the attenuation pattern was broadly similar between men and women, but myocardial infarction stood out as differing by sex, which is consistent with what is already known about cardiovascular disease and sex.

-The headline message is that for a surprisingly wide set of diseases, just reducing BMI would reduce risk.
-That is not a trivial finding.
-It puts some weight (no pun intended) behind the clinical case for weight management interventions, including the newer GLP-1 receptor agonists that are now achieving meaningful BMI reductions in large patient populations.
+For a wide set of diseases, reducing BMI would reduce risk.
+That strengthens the clinical case for weight management interventions, including the GLP-1 receptor agonists now achieving large BMI reductions in patient populations.

 The interview